 Use of groundwater elevation as a proxy metric for Undesirable Results is necessary given the difficulty and cost of direct monitoring of depletions of interconnected surface water.
 The depletion of interconnected surface water is driven by a gradient between water surface elevation in the surface water body and groundwater elevations in the connected, shallow groundwater system.
-By setting minimum thresholds on shallow groundwater wells near surface water, this gradient is managed, and in turn, depletions of interconnected surface water are managed.
+By setting minimum thresholds on shallow groundwater wells near surface water, the CBGSA can to monitor and manage this gradient, and in turn, manage potential changes in depletions of interconnected surface.

-Potential causes of future Undesirable Results for depletions of interconnected surface water are likely tied to groundwater production, particularly in the shallowest zones, where surface water and groundwater are connected.
-Increased depletions could result in lowering of groundwater elevations in shallow aquifers near surface water courses, which changes the hydraulic gradient between the water surface elevation in the surface water course and the groundwater elevation, resulting in an increase in depletion.
+Potential causes of future Undesirable Results for depletions of interconnected surface water are likely tied to groundwater production, which could result in lowering of groundwater elevations in shallow aquifers near surface water courses.
+This could change the hydraulic gradient between the water surface elevation in the surface water course and the groundwater elevation, resulting in an increase in depletion of surface water to groundwater.